-Puzzled, Doña Ángeles responded, “Why, no one.”
+Puzzled, Doña Ángeles responded, “None that I know of.”

 The first thought that came to Señora Mondragón was that the Doña had been unfaithful.
 Right away, she asked that Don Eduardo give the mother and child time to bond.
-The father, not knowing what was normal in childbirth, easily agreed and left the room.
+The father, not knowing what was normal in childbirth, quickly agreed and left the room.

 “Forgive me, Señora, but I must know.
 Have you stepped out on your husband at all?” the midwife asked.

 “Of course not,” Doña Ángeles responded.
 “How could you ask such a thing?”

 “Perdón, Señora, but I had to know for sure.”

 Besides being a midwife, Señora Mondragón also served as the town’s lie detector.
 People, usually women, would come to her with the accused in tow and pay ten pesos to ask a question in front of her.
 She would then respond with, “He’s lying” or “He’s telling the truth.”

 A mother once brought her fat, little boy to ask, “Was it you or the dog who ate all the empanadas?”

 “It was the dog,” the fat boy responded.

 A young bride-to-be brought her fiancé to ask, “Were you at the whorehouse last night?”